-The Institute for Advanced Study (IAS) was established in fall 2005 by the College of Liberal Arts with funding provided by the President’s Interdisciplinary Initiative on Arts and Humanities.
+The Institute for Advanced Study (IAS) was established in 2005 with funding provided by the President’s Interdisciplinary Initiative on Arts and Humanities.
 Designed as an integrative venue for interdisciplinary collaboration, exploration, and scholarship, the IAS was intended to bring researchers from across the University into dialogue with one another, and to serve as an incubator of new ideas.
 Ann Waltner was appointed as the Founding Director.

 The IAS was envisioned as a place where faculty, students, and community members could take intellectual risks, challenge theoretical assumptions, integrate different forms of knowledge, and take on important questions aimed at reshaping fundamental understandings of the human condition.
 It was created to advance interdisciplinary and collaborative research and creative work among scholars, scientists, and artists at the University and in the broader community, and to provide opportunities for sharing that work with colleagues and the broader public.
 Initially launched in the College of Liberal Arts, the IAS was established as one of six University Interdisciplinary Centers in 2008.
 The IAS serves faculty from all college and system campuses at the University of Minnesota.
 Unlike the other University-wide centers, the IAS has not thematic focus; it therefore can incubate a wide range of projects which do not fit anywhere else in the University structure.

 A Haven for Scholarship in the Nolte Center